betalantz/phase-2-practice-challenge-deep-cuts/README.md

 - Fill out and submit the form to add a new track.
 This should add the new track to the table **as well as post the new track to the backend API for persistence**.
 - Filter tracks by typing into the search bar.
 Only tracks that have a title or artist field that matches the search term should be shown in the table.
 Filtering happens 'live' as the search term is typed into the search bar.

+_N.B.
+If you're looking for a bit more challenge, there is an `intermediate` branch in this repo which adds a couple of interesting twists to the core deliverables!_

 ### Endpoints for Core Deliverables

 #### GET /tracks